King's Intelligence And Security Group

 Who we are

 The Women’s Intelligence Network (WIN) connects, supports, and promotes female scholars who work in the field of Intelligence Studies.
-WIN is hosted in Europe and the UK by the King’s Intelligence Studies Group (KISG) and in North America by the North American Society for Intelligence History (NASIH).
+WIN is hosted in Europe and the UK by the King’s Centre for the Study of Intelligence (KCSI) and in North America by the North American Society for Intelligence History (NASIH).

 Membership